-Most of the time, the hot weather is not showing any weakness.
-Keep watering the garden regularly.
+Most of the time, the hot weather is still going strong.
+So keep watering the garden regularly.

 Tomatoes are coming back to life, and a few blooms might be showing.
-Give them a boost of seaweed fertilizer to make them happy.
+You can help them by giving them a boost of seaweed fertilizer to make them happy.

 October in the garden